-Meta-analyses of studies examining the effectiveness of Sulfasalazine on RA symptoms found that individuals experienced significant improvements in RA symptoms, including swelling, pain, and inflammation, by week 12 of treatment.
+Meta-analysis studies examining the effectiveness of Sulfasalazine on RA symptoms found that individuals experienced significant improvements in RA symptoms, including swelling, pain, and inflammation, by week 12 of treatment.

-If you are taking blood thinners, check with your doctor to see if Sulfasalazine should be used in treatment of RA.
+If you are taking blood thinners, check with your doctor to see if Sulfasalazine should be used in the treatment of RA.